- The entire idea that Hobbes isn't just Calvin's imagination but actually magic.

 - The first Christmas strip, where Calvin looks so woobie-ish about being unable to get even a card for Hobbes.

 Calvin: Uh, Hobbes?...
 I forgot to get you a present.
 I didn't even make you a card...
 I'm sorry, Hobbes.
 I didn't mean to forget.

 Hobbes: It's okay, little buddy.
 I didn't get you anything either. (hugs Calvin) But here's a tiger hug for being my best friend.

-Not to mention the "Lazy Sunday" Christmas strip (which this troper religiously reads every year): "MOM!
+- The "Lazy Sunday" Christmas strip: "MOM!
 Santa didn't bring Hobbes anything!...
-Well, here's a present from me, anyway. *Hugs Hobbes* Hope it fits."
+Well, here's a present from me, anyway.
+(Hugs Hobbes) Hope it fits."
 "The best presents don't come in boxes.
 I'll treasure this one forever."

-The "dead bird" Sunday strip◊.
-Waterson initially feared the comic would spark controversy, given the semi-graphic nature of the first panel; to his surprise he received several moving letters from people who had recently had loved ones pass away.
+- The "dead bird" Sunday strip◊.
+Watterson initially feared the comic would spark controversy, given the semi-graphic nature of the first panel; to his surprise he received several moving letters from people who had recently had loved ones pass away.